dotnet/docs-maui/docs/migration/renderer-to-handler.md

 ## Create the property mapper

 Each handler typically provides a *property mapper*, which defines what Actions to take when a property change occurs in the cross-platform control.
-The `PropertyMapper` type is a `Dictionary` that maps the cross-platform control's properties to their associated Actions.
+The <xref:Microsoft.Maui.PropertyMapper> type is a `Dictionary` that maps the cross-platform control's properties to their associated Actions.

 > [!NOTE]
 > The property mapper is the replacement for the `OnElementPropertyChanged` method in a Xamarin.Forms custom renderer.

-`PropertyMapper` is defined in .NET MAUI's generic `ViewHandler` class, and requires two generic arguments to be supplied:
+<xref:Microsoft.Maui.PropertyMapper> is defined in .NET MAUI's <xref:Microsoft.Maui.Handlers.ViewHandler`2> class, and requires two generic arguments to be supplied:

 - The class for the cross-platform control, which derives from <xref:Microsoft.Maui.Controls.View>.
 - The class for the handler.

-The following code example shows the `CustomEntryHandler` class extended with the `PropertyMapper` definition:
+The following code example shows the `CustomEntryHandler` class extended with the <xref:Microsoft.Maui.PropertyMapper> definition:

 ```csharp
 public partial class CustomEntryHandler